10thTARDIS/Random-Projects/ValheimMods/Getting Started.md

 * Go to the Online tab in the sitebar, under Mods.
 	* Select the BepInExPack_Valheim listing, and click Download.
 	* Find and select the WeylandMod pack, and Download the mod and its dependencies.

-# Add Valheim Plus to r2modman

-By this point, you will have the shared map mod installed, but you also need to have Valheim Plus installed to connect to our server.
-Installing Valheim Plus in the usual fashion doesn't actually allow you to launch the game with other mods from r2modman, so we need to add it to the mod manager.
-Luckily, this is pretty easy.

-* From this Github repo, download this .zip file: https://github.com/10thTARDIS/Random-Projects/raw/main/ValheimMods/ValheimPlusFiles.zip.  **NOTE: I do not guarantee that this will be the most recent version of the plugin, or that it will work if you are using it in any other way than how I describe here.
-I am packaging this as a convenience to the players in my group, *not* as a resource for the world.
-Go to the [Valheim Plus repository](https://github.com/valheimPlus/ValheimPlus) for the full plugin and its dependancies, to read the update notes, and to support the developers.**
-	* Extract them to a place of your choosing where you can find them again (like your desktop or your downloads folder).
-* Go back to r2modman, and go to Settings.
-	* In Settings, click "Browse data folder".
-This should open an Explorer window.
-	* Click "Valheim" -> "profiles" -> "Default" -> "BepInEx" to navigate to where the plugins are stored.
-	* Open another Explorer window to the place you saved the files for Valheim Plus.
-There should be two files there, valheim_plus.cfg and ValheimPlus.dll.
-Move the valheim_plus.cfg file to the BepInEx "config" folder, and the ValheimPlus.dll file to the BepInEx "plugins" folder.
+	* Find and select Valheim Plus, and Download the mod and its dependancies.

-Congratulations, you should now have an installed version of Valheim Plus.
+Congratulations, you should now have all the mods you need installed.
 To start playing the modded game, select "Start modded" in r2modman.
-If you want to play without mods (note: you cannot play unmodded on a modded server), select "Start vanilla," or start Valheim in Steam.
+If you want to play without mods (note: **you cannot play unmodded on a modded server**, and moving a character from a modded server to an unmodded **will cause you to lose items** due to inventory slot mismatches), select "Start vanilla," or start Valheim in Steam.

 # Updating Mods

-To update the WeylandMod pack, open r2modman, go to Settings, and scroll down to the bottom option, "Update all mods."
-That should update both the WeylandMod pack, and any other mods installed through r2modman.
+To update the mods, open r2modman, go to Settings, and scroll down to the bottom option, "Update all mods."
+That should update Valheim Plus, WeylandMod pack, and any other mods installed through r2modman.
-To update Valheim Plus, grab the updated .dll file from here: https://github.com/10thTARDIS/Random-Projects/raw/main/ValheimMods/ValheimPlus.dll.
-Open r2modman, and go to the Settings, then:
-* In Settings, click "Browse data folder".
-This should open an Explorer window.
-* Click "Valheim" -> "profiles" -> "Default" -> "BepInEx" to navigate to where the plugins are stored.
-* Open another Explorer window to your Downloads folder.
-Move the ValheimPlus.dll file to the BepInEx "plugins" folder in the first Explorer window.

 Congratulations, you should now be fully up-to-date.